How Long Does Laminate Flooring Last?

 How Long Does Laminate Flooring Last

 How long does laminate flooring last?
-Laminate flooring generally lasts between 15 to 25 years, varying based on factors such as quality, installation, and upkeep.
+Laminate flooring generally lasts between 15 to 25 years, varying based on factors such as installation, quality, and upkeep.
 With proper care, like regular cleaning and avoiding excessive moisture, it can endure longer.

 However, heavy foot traffic or neglect might shorten its lifespan.
 Choosing a high-quality product and ensuring professional installation can contribute to maximizing its durability.
 Ultimately, the longevity of laminate flooring hinges on maintenance and usage habits within your home.